felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 ## Book Suplex  - Opening Pandora's Box

 It was my current manager (and mentor!)
-Mathieu who showed me a "tool" that I would be using for the rest of my life.
+Mathieu Frenette who showed me a "tool" that I would be using for the rest of my life.
 It is a way of holding books that reminds us that our goal is to learn.
 I call it the *book suplex*, but I also give it other fun names like the inverse fold, or the broken spine grab.
 Here is what it looks like: